googleapis/google-cloud-java/google-cloud-clients/google-cloud-compute/README.md

 - [Product Documentation][compute-product-docs]
 - [Client Library Documentation][compute-client-lib-docs]

-> Note: This client is no longer receiving updates; new features in the Compute API will not be added to this client.
 Check https://cloud.google.com/compute/docs/api/libraries for the recommended Java client library to use for accessing Compute.